J&K police defend FIRs against journalists

 The IGP said J&K Police has "always maintained highest regard for the freedom of press.

-"Media persons and other relevant organisations are expected to issue statements only after ascertaining the facts.
+"Media persons and other relevant organisations are expected to issue statements only after ascertaining the facts."